archdaily/statham-serverless/README.md

 ## Testing Statham on development

-Statham integrates the modules to be automatically raised in your virtual machine and so you can testify their functionality between your applications in the development environment you have, this functionality is done thanks to Docker so we make sure that regardless of the environment, the software is always executed in the same way.
+Statham integrates all the necessary modules to work in an automatic fashion into a virtualized environment, so you can test their functionality between your applications in a development environment.
+This functionality is done thanks to Docker, so We make sure that regardless of the environment, the software is always executed in the same way.
-When installed locally, the SQS and SES service will not be working, but will not generate errors when Statham requires its services when retrying a message, so only the correct send service between applications will be available (/receiver endpoint).
+When installed locally, the SQS and SES service will not be working.
+This will not generate any errors but the "tries" functionality will not work.

+Dependencies in development mode:

 - Docker 1.12.2+
 - Docker Compose 1.8.1+